 Unbuilt Trope: Some of the most memorable scenes have Spinal Tap performing songs that arenít strictly heavy metal but that owe their existence to subgenres of rock music that strongly influenced metal, including rockabilly ("Tonight I'm Gonna Rock You Tonight") and rhythm-and-blues ("Big Bottom").

 Yoko Oh No: An in-universe example.
 Janine (David's girlfriend) takes over Faith's job of managing the band and does such a piss-poor job that it nearly results in the band breaking up.
+In fact, Janine was actually created as a parody of Yoko Ono.

 Wanton Cruelty to the Common Comma: One band member's inability to remember how to write measurements in the imperial system results in a stage prop of Stonehenge smaller than the dwarfs they've hired to dance around it.
 (Specifically, he confuses the abbreviations for feet — an apostrophe — and inches — two apostrophes.)